vuepress/vuepress-plugin-blog/docs/README.md

 ## Examples

-Actually, there are only 2 necessary layouts components to create a blog theme:
+Actually, there are only 2 necessary layout components to create a blog theme:

 - Layout
 - Post